Edited by: Keri Stooksbury

 How Long Is the Whole Application Process?

-Your initial application will only take about 20 to 30 minutes to complete, but conditional application approval can take 4 to 6 weeks — and booking your interview could take several weeks or months.
+Your initial application will only take about 20 to 30 minutes to complete, but conditional application approval can take months — and booking your interview could take even longer.

 - Easily verifiable history